 Fig. 5.
-Degree of dissolution focusing, η, vs. fluid volume discharge, Vf = Qt, for different flow rates, Q, between t = 1 to 20 kyr. η = hp/lv, where hp is the maximum aperture and lv is the inner length of the void, calculated from the interval in which h > 1.01h0.
-Lower flow rates lead to a progressively larger η and localized dissolution, as demonstrated by the 3-D visualizations of the cavities after 20 kyr; axis origin is located at the center and vertical dimension, h, is rescaled by a factor of 30 relative to length.
-The log-log plots in the inset show the power-law fits (gray dashed line), η(Q)=(a/Q)Vfτ with a ranges between 1.45x10-4 to 1.8x10-4 and τ = 0.2.
+Degree η of dissolution focusing as a function of fluid discharge volume Vf = Qt for different flow rates Q, between t = 1 to 20 kyr. η = hp/lv, where hp is the maximum aperture and lv is the inner length of the void calculated from the interval over which h > 1.01h0.
+Lower flow rates lead to a progressively larger η and localized dissolution, as demonstrated by the three-dimensional visualizations of the cavities after 20 kyr; the origin of the axis at the center and the vertical dimension h is rescaled by a factor of 30 relative to length.
+The log-log plots in the inset show the fits (gray dashed line) to η(Q) = (a/Q)Vfτ with a ranging from 1.45 to 1.8 × 10−4 and τ = 0.2.

-The results demonstrate that the time-scale of speleogenesis and formation of human size passages due to cooling of CO2-rich geothermal flow is several dozen of thousands of years.
-This time-scale will change with the assumed value of PCO2.
-However, this indicates that the time-scale of speleogenesis at these conditions is comparable to the typical epigenic speleogenesis time-scales3,28 and can often be even shorter.
-This is in contradiction to the earlier estimates suggesting that hypogene speleogenesis requires exceedingly long time-scales (e.g., ~1 Ma)17,28.
+The results indicate that the timescale of speleogenesis and the formation of human-size passages due to cooling of CO2-rich geothermal flow is several tens of thousands of years, which depends on the value assumed for PCO2.
+However, this indicates that the timescale of speleogenesis under these conditions is comparable to the typical epigenic speleogenesis timescales3,28 and can often be even shorter.
+This contradicts earlier estimates suggesting that hypogene speleogenesis requires exceedingly long timescales (e.g., ≈1 Ma)17,28.
 Specifically, early calculations of dissolution by rising thermal waters (ref.
-28, pp-18), assumed rather low values of cooling rates and thermal gradients (5 oC/100 m).
+28, p.
+18) assumed rather low cooling rates and thermal gradients (5 °C/100 m).
 These led the author to conclude that “only under the most favorable conditions can dissolution by cooling of thermal water produce caves of traversable size.
-Even then, times on the order of 105 to 106 yr required.”.
+Even then, times on the order of 105 to 106 yr are required.”

 Confined speleogenesis and the case study

-The geometrical configuration of the caverns in mathematical model is compatible with the field observations in our case-study, demonstrating the formation of caves under confined conditions.
-For localized dissolution and speleogenesis to take place, both a substantial geochemical driving force and an appropriate hydrogeological setup need to exist.
-The hydrogeological conditions that facilitate speleogenesis are (I) channelized upwelling flow through a fault thanks to which the groundwater remains hot; (II) aquifer confinement that promotes rapid cooling by a transition from channelized upwelling flow to lateral radial flow in the horizon and substantial heat exchange with the rock, as seen in Fig. 1; (III) relatively low groundwater discharge that promotes localized dissolution and cave formation.
-Continues low discharge is ensured by isolated caves, with no connection to the surface, so that the overall system permeability and fluid flux do not appreciably change during speleogenesis27.
+The geometrical configuration of the caverns in the mathematical model is compatible with the field observations in our case study, which indicates that caves may form under confined conditions.
+Localized dissolution and speleogenesis require both a substantial geochemical driving force and an appropriate hydrogeological setup.
+The hydrogeological conditions that facilitate speleogenesis are (i) channelized upwelling flow through a fault by which the groundwater remains hot; (ii) aquifer confinement that promotes rapid cooling by a transition from channelized upwelling flow to lateral radial flow along the horizon and substantial heat exchange with the rock, as seen in Fig. 1; (iii) relatively low groundwater discharge that promotes localized dissolution and cave formation.
+Continuous low discharge is ensured by isolated caves, with no connection to the surface, so that the permeability of the overall system and the fluid flux remain essentially constant during speleogenesis27.